danprager/Monte-Carlo-Estimation/README.md

 The other input is the number of stories in an upcoming project, say **85**.
 The tool is limited to between 1 and 1000 stories.

-Then press the **Simulate 10,000 times** button and the site will run 10,000 simulations and calculate a distribution reflecting the range and frequency of project durations.
+Then press the **Perform 10,000 simulations** button and the site will run 10,000 simulations (surprise!) and calculate a distribution reflecting the range and frequency of project durations.

 ## Notes